 Dominic's thesis is entitled: "Aeroacoustic Analysis of Broadband Shock-Associated Noise Sources In Screeching Round Jets."

-Dominic is currently working as part of the aerospace startup NextAero, which he co-founded with Joel Weightman, Thomas Knast and Graham Bell.
+Dominic worked for a time as part of the aerospace startup NextAero, which he co-founded with Joel Weightman, Thomas Knast and Graham Bell.
+He is now in France working at The Exploration Company.

 Dr. Graham Bell